 “I worked for a smaller ambulance service in Raytown, Mo. for 4 years after I got my certificate.
 We worked 24 hours on and 48 hours off.
 I’m not sure if I even really had a life, because I was working so much,” Chugg said.

 She further explained that occasionally her shifts would continue throughout the night and she would not get any sleep.
 Chugg explained that these shifts often resulted from being short-staffed, and were indeed mentally and physically draining.

 “Now I work for Children’s Mercy Kansas City, on the Critical Care Transport Team.
 I have been there 6 years now,” Chugg said.
 “I have the weekend option so I work every Saturday and Sunday.”

 Here she said the hours are much easier on her, working only 12-hour shifts and having to take 10 hours off between shifts to prevent fatigue.
 Additionally, her new employer does not allow EMT professionals to work more than 5 shifts in a row.

 “My lifestyle with this career is much better than the previous.
 I’m able to spend more time with my family and friends and do more things I love to do, like travel,” Chugg said.

-From 2016 to 2026, employment of Emergency Medical Technicians is projected to grow 15 percent, much faster than the average for all occupations.
+Over the next decade, employment of Emergency Medical Technicians is projected to grow 7 percent, much faster than the average for all occupations.
 This growth can largely be attributed to an aging population which may experienced increasing health-related emergencies (i.e. heart attacks, strokes, etc.).
 With more emergencies, healthcare providers will need to employ more EMTS.

 “Finding a career at times as an EMT can be hard, especially if you are wanting to work on an ambulance,” Chugg said.
 “However, EMTs can be techs in hospital emergency rooms, work at the casinos, etc..
 I’d put applications into places and just continue to keep trying, don’t ever give up, especially if this is what you really want to do.”